sjednac/sjednac.github.io/_posts/2019-09-06-aws-ssh-sync.md

 The general idea is to run a **single command** with different params (i.e. potentially multiple times) to get all your infrastructure state in one place.
 You can setup a `cron` job for it or have a handy alias on the CLI, that you can execute at any point when you need it.

-In my case, I use the latter approach, and put something like this in my shell's profile:
+In my case, I use the latter approach, and put something like this in my shell's profile (a VPN connection for each environment is implied in this case):

 ```bash
 # Slightly rude wrapper for AWS SSH Sync